saraclohisey/maic_bpd_paper/manuscript.md

 ### Rodent - broad - systematic review info
 <!-- Summary of rodent results -->
 22 murine BPD studies yielded 33 gene lists for analysis using MAIC (23 ranked and 10 unranked).
 Of the 22 studies, 14 used mice models and 8 used rat models.
-The majority (19/22 86%) of these studies classed BPD by exposing murine models to hyperoxic environments.
+The majority (19/22 86%) of these studies modelled BPD by exposing murine models to hyperoxic environments.
 Other methods included lipopolysaccharide (LPS) treatment and induced low birth weight.
-MAIC analysed 7157 total genes, 679 of these genes were prioritised using the unit invariant knee method (REF).

 ### Rodent - specific - MAIC analysis
 <!-- Specific results worth highlighting -->